Pedro Prado

-Pedro Prado Calvo (8 October 1886 – 31 January 1952) was a Chilean writer and architect.
-He won the Chilean National Prize for Literature in 1949.
+Pedro Prado Calvo (8 October 1886 – 31 January 1952) was a Chilean painter, poet, architect and diplomat.
+Prado was awarded the National Prize for Literature in 1949.

 Biography

-Prado was born to parents Absalón Prado Marín and Laura Calvo on October 8, 1886.
+Prado was born Pedro Prado Calvo on 8 October 1886 in Santiago to Absalón Prado Marín, a physician, and Laura Calvo Mackenna.
+(Note: Also cited as Laura Calvo Prado.)
 His mother died when he was two years old and his father died in 1905.
 In 1895, Prado was admitted to the Instituto Nacional General José Miguel Carrera, where he studied the humanities until 1903.
 He also took elective courses in German, accounting, painting, and music.
 Prado finished the last two years of his college education at the School of Engineering of the University of Chile.
 He then studied at its School of Architecture for three years without earning a degree.
 He began to pursue his interest in painting at that time, receiving lessons from Pedro Lira, a prominent Chilean artist of the 19th century.

-It was around this time that Prado traveled to northern Chile, then southern Argentina, where he married Adriana Jaramillo Bruce on January 1, 1910.
-That year he was elected President of the Federation of Students in Chile (FECH) and attended the Congress of Students in Buenos Aires as a delegate.
+It was around this time that Prado traveled to northern Chile, then southern Argentina.
+In 1910, he was elected President of the Federation of Students in Chile (FECH) and attended the Congress of Students in Buenos Aires as a delegate.
 Prado helped found the Chilean literary group Los Diez in 1914.
 In 1949 he was awarded the National Prize for Literature.